 Vision

-Building shared solutions for a better Minneapolis.
+Building shared solutions for a thriving Minneapolis.

-In the short term, we can bolster the complementary and alternative public safety workforce to free up police capacity for cases of violent crime.
+• Working to bolster the complementary and alternative public safety workforce to free up police capacity for cases of violent crime.

 • Housing is a basic human need.
 In Minneapolis, we face interlocking housing challenges.
 Most urgently, people without shelter need a pathway to stable housing.
 To improve housing stability, we must protect tenants’ rights and invest in preserving and building affordable housing.
 Finally, we must expand and diversify housing options as our population grows, with a regional strategy.

-• Improve Renters’ Housing Stability by Fully funding the right to legal counsel for renters facing evictions and passing a “Know Your Rights” ordinance to ensure that renters know their rights when signing a lease.
+• Improve Renters’ Housing Stability by fully funding the right to legal counsel for renters facing evictions and passing a “Know Your Rights” ordinance to ensure that renters know their rights when signing a lease.

 • Confronting the climate crisis will take years.
 It will take small steps by individuals and large steps coordinated by the City.
 Minneapolis can be a nationwide leader in the green transition.
 I will lead on equity-based climate solutions to ensure that everyone in Minneapolis has healthy air, clean water, and a clean energy future.
 We have the resources to respond to the climate crisis while improving our quality of life in the process.